pteichman/gopheracademy-web/content/advent-2014/backoff.md

 }
 ```

-With typical use looking like this:
+Typical use looks like this:

 ```go
 func retryConn() {